 Leslie Van Stavern Millar is pretty sure she could be a detective.

-The owner and manager of the Brunswick building, a historic hotel on Railroad Street that has housed artists' studios for 40 years, is putting on a 40th anniversary retrospective show this summer, involving all the artists who have worked in the building.
+The owner and manager of the Brunswick building, a historic hotel on Railroad Street that has housed artists' studios for 40 years, is putting on a 40th anniversary retrospective show this summer, involving most of the artists who have worked in the building.

 Tracking down the 100 or so artists involved sifting through “funky” rent records, relying on memory and using the internet.